 The victory condemned the hosts to relegation and with Old Tottonians also losing, Kevin Green's side are safe for another season.

-He said: "This was a great win for us, and very much deserved.
-We've beaten both of the teams below us home and away which has been vitally important.
+Green said: "This was a great win for us, and very much deserved.
+We've beaten both of the teams below us home and away which has been vitally important."

 It has been a mixed campaign for The Crows, who have impressed after last season's promotion, but have also struggled to find their consistency and momentum to see games through.

-However, they turned on the style on Saturday in what was a must win match, bolstered by several veterans, including Colin Letch and former first-team captain Kirk Woodford.
+However, they turned on the style on Saturday, bolstered by several veterans, including Colin Letch and former first-team captain Kirk Woodford.

 Royston kept their heads as their opponents lost theirs, with two of the Watford players seeing red as the game became ill tempered.

-And it was a remarkable comeback from Royston who were trailing 18-0 at half time, with a number of missed tackles resulting in easy tries for the home side.
+And it was a remarkable comeback from Royston who were trailing 18-0 at half time.

-But man-of-the-match Chris Wallis bagged his first of two tries within 10 minutes of the restart, when he pounced on a loose ball five metres out.
+But man-of-the-match Chris Wallis bagged the first of two tries within 10 minutes of the restart, when he pounced on a loose ball five metres out.